District 3 matters

 The Problem

-Sources: Long Beach Post (Jan 2026), LAist, City of Long Beach Safe Streets Data, NBC Los Angeles
+Sources: Long Beach Post (Belmont Shore shooting, Oct 2025), Long Beach Post (Second Street safety), NBC Los Angeles (Belmont Shore safety plan), Long Beach Post (Jan 2026), LAist, City of Long Beach Safe Streets Data, NBC Los Angeles (traffic)

 Homelessness & Compassionate Solutions

-3,595 neighbors experiencing homelessness in 2025 — up from 3,376 the year before.
+3,595 neighbors experiencing homelessness in 2025 — up 6.5% from 2024.
 The city has spent over $135 million since 2020 and $55 million this year alone.
-LA County’s numbers are going down.
-Long Beach’s are going up.
+While LA County declined for a second straight year, Long Beach's count keeps climbing.
 The city even returned a $5.6 million shelter grant unspent.

 The full picture+